Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.3/README_design_0.3.md

     -   modules

+        -   generic: A directory where we store the generic implementations of some of the modules below and link to.
+This directory should not be in the MODULEPATH!
+Note that in the prototype we actually link to the git repository to make editing easier.
+In the real situation this would be copies to avoid accidental changes.

-        -   LUMIpartition: Modules to adapt the module path for a partition.
-The modules have a name in the form ``LUMIpartition/part.lua``(so ``/appl/modules/LUMIpartition/LUMIpartition/part.lua``, and with ``part`` a single letter denoting the partion.)
+        -   SystemPartition: Modules to adapt the module path for a partition.
+The modules have a name in the form ``partition/part.lua``(so ``/appl/modules/SystemPartition/partition/part.lua``, and with ``part`` a single letter denoting the partition.)

-        -   SoftwareStack/LUMIpartition/part: The next level of the hierarchy.
+        -   SoftwareStack/partition/part: The next level of the hierarchy.
 It contains modules by LUMI partition for all software stacks provided.
 The modules for the LUMI software stack are called ``LUMI/yy.mm.lua``.

-        -   easybuild/LUMIpartition/part/LUMI/yy.mm: Directory for the EasyBuild-generated
+        -   easybuild/partition/part/LUMI/yy.mm: Directory for the EasyBuild-generated
             modules for the ``LUMI/yy.mm`` software stack for the ``LUMI-part`` partition (``part`` actually being a single letter)

-        -   spack/LUMIpartition/part/LUMI/yy.mm: Similar as the above, but for Spack-installed software.
+        -   spack/partition/part/LUMI/yy.mm: Similar as the above, but for Spack-installed software.

-        -   manual/LUMIpartition/part/LUMI/yy.mm: Similar as the above, but for manually installed software.
+        -   manual/partition/part/LUMI/yy.mm: Similar as the above, but for manually installed software.

     -   software